catsethecat/wipbot/README.md

 # wipbot for beat saber streamers
-### NOTE: requires BeatSaberPlus
+### NOTE: requires BeatSaberPlus or CatCore
-make sure your channel moderation settings allow posting links in chat, otherwise only VIPs and above can post wip download links
+Make sure your channel moderation settings allow posting links in chat, otherwise only VIPs and above can post wip download links.
+Request codes obtained from the dedicated website can always be used but it might not be reliably online 24/7.
 #

 This plugin adds 2 new commands to your Twitch chat.